Investors / Financial Information

 Decrease in cash and bank balances at Group level was mainly due to:

-1. S$7.2 million repayment of lease obligations and interest;
+1. S$3.7 million repayment of lease obligations and interest;

-3. S$1.2 million cash outlays to acquire plant and equipment for existing and new outlets;
+3. S$0.4 million cash outlays for renovating and acquiring plant and equipment for existing outlets.

 Trade receivables

-Decrease in trade receivables at Group level was mainly due to lower credit sales from catering events amid lower revenue generated from catering divisions.
+Decrease in trade receivables at Group level was mainly due to an improvement in receivable turnover days.

 Other receivables and prepayments (current)

-Decrease in other receivables and prepayments (current) at Company level was mainly due to repayment of advances from a wholly-owned subsidiary amounting to S$0.7 million.
+Increase in other receivables and prepayments (current) at Company level was mainly due to advances of S$0.7 million extended to a wholly-owned subsidiary in HY26.

 Long-term security deposits

-Increase in long-term security deposits at Group level was mainly due to the additional rental deposits placed with landlords for new and renewed leases during FY25.
+Increase in long-term security deposits at Group level was mainly due to the additional rental and utilities deposits placed in HY26.

 Interests in a joint venture

-Decrease in interests in a joint venture at Group level was mainly due to share of loss of joint venture amounting to S$22,000 during FY25.
+Decrease in interests in a joint venture at Group level was mainly due to share of loss of joint venture amounting to S$1,000 in HY26.

 Interests in associates